Have You Just Published Your First History?

 - Your history is about the modern period, say from the Enlightenment (the late 17th century) onwards.
 This period fits in with the posts and the themes of this blog.

 - Your history is available for sale in Australia at a reasonable cost.
-There are some excellent histories which are priced by the publisher to deter readers and libraries from acquiring them.
+There are some excellent histories that are priced by the publisher to deter readers and libraries from acquiring them.
 Your history needs to be available for sale in Australia at under $60 including delivery.
-If you book is only available as an e-book for this price your book qualifies under this criterion.
+If your book is only available as an e-book for this price your book qualifies under this criterion.